gravitl/netmaker-docs/ee/ee-setup.rst

 - Netmaker Exporter

-Additionally, you must make the following changes to Netmaker and MQ:
+Additionally, you must make the following changes to Netmaker:

 In Netmaker, Add the following env var: